Ayub Khan

-As president, Khan controversially appointed General Musa Khan to replace him as commander-in-chief, superseding decorated senior officers such as Generals Adam Khan, Sher Ali Khan Pataudi and M.A.
-Latif Khan.
+As president, Khan appointed General Musa Khan to replace him as Commander-in-Chief of the Pakistan Army, who served as Army Chief for 8 years under President Khan.
 He aligned Pakistan with the United States, and allowed American access to air bases inside Pakistan, most notably the airbase outside of Peshawar, from which spy missions over the Soviet Union were launched.
 Relations with neighboring China were strengthened, but his alignment with the US worsened relations with the Soviet Union in 1962.
 He launched Operation Gibraltar against India in 1965, leading to an all-out war.
 It resulted in a stalemate, and peace was restored via the Tashkent Declaration.
 Domestically, Ayub subscribed to the laissez-faire policy of Western-aligned nations at the time.
-Khan privatised state-owned industries and liberalised the economy generally.
+Ayub Khan privatised state-owned industries and liberalised the economy generally.
 Large inflows of foreign aid and investment led to the fastest-growing economy in South Asia.
 His tenure was also distinguished by the completion of hydroelectric stations, dams, and reservoirs.
-Under General Ayub Khan, Pakistan's space program was established, and the country launched its first uncrewed space mission by 1962.
+Under Khan, Pakistan's space program was established, and the country launched its first uncrewed space mission by 1962.
 However, the failure of land reforms and a weak taxation system meant that most of this growth landed in the hands of the elite.
-In 1965, General Ayub Khan entered the presidential race as the Convention Muslim League's candidate to counter the opposition candidate Fatima Jinnah.
-Ayub Khan won the elections and was re-elected for a second term.
+In 1965, Khan entered the presidential race as the Convention Muslim League's candidate to counter the opposition candidate Fatima Jinnah.
+Khan won the elections and was re-elected for a second term.
 In 1967, disapproval of price hikes of food prompted demonstrations across the country led by Zulfikar Ali Bhutto.
-Due to the Mass Uprising protests in East Pakistan, finding no way, frightened General Ayub Khan resigned on 25 March 1969 and appointed General Yahya Khan as his successor.
+Following the protests in East Pakistan, Khan resigned on 25 March 1969 and appointed General Yahya Khan as his successor.
 Later, fighting a brief illness, he died in 1974.

-Khan remains the country's longest-serving president and second-longest serving head of state.
+Ayub Khan remains the country's longest-serving president and second-longest serving head of state.
 His legacy remains mixed; his era is often referred to as the "Decade of Development."
 Khan is credited with economic prosperity and industrialisation.
 He is denounced by critics for beginning the first of the intelligence agencies' incursions into national politics, for concentrating wealth in a corrupt few hands, and for geographically discriminatory policies that later led to the Bangladesh Liberation War.